flassantos/flassantos.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm Flávia, a PhD candidate at the  University of São Paulo (USP) - Brazil.
+I'm Flávia, a Ph.D.
+Candidate in Computer Science and Computational Mathematics in the Institute of Mathematics and Computer Sciences ([ICMC](https://www.icmc.usp.br/)) - University of São Paulo (USP)

 I work at [Intermídia Research Group](http://intermidia.icmc.usp.br/)

 A data-driven personal website